Newer drugs are not necessarily better drugs

-Vioxx has become the poster child for bad drugs, but it is certainly not the only prescription medication that has followed a similar course.
-Just read Overdosed America: The Broken Promise of American Medicine by John Abramson, MD.
+Vioxx became the poster child for bad drugs, but it is certainly not the only prescription medication that has followed a similar course.

-New drugs are launched with multi-million dollar ad campaigns that encourage as many physicians (they receive advertising, too, but in the form of medical journals—that’s a story for another post) and patients as possible to write or ask for a prescription.
+New drugs are launched with multi-million dollar ad campaigns that encourage as many physicians and patients as possible to write or ask for a prescription.

 And it works.
-A study published in JAMA Internal Medicine this month reports that “approximately 4 of 10 physicians report that they sometimes or often prescribe a brand-name drug to a patient when a generic is available because the patient wanted it.”
+A study published in JAMA Internal Medicine reported that “approximately 4 of 10 physicians report that they sometimes or often prescribe a brand-name drug to a patient when a generic is available because the patient wanted it.”

-According to the Institute of Medicine, however, “It is a widely held misperception that FDA approval of a new drug denotes a guarantee of safety and certainty about its risk-benefit profile.”
+According to the National Academy of Medicine, however, “It is a widely held misperception that FDA approval of a new drug denotes a guarantee of safety and certainty about its risk-benefit profile.”